Clinic Tip of the Week

 When it comes to allergies, we don’t know the exact details of the link between changes in your gut bacteria and developing food allergy; we recognise that in the first three years of life, and how the bacteria teach the immune system, can impact the risk of food allergies occurring.

-TAKE HOME: at the moment, we can’t say that poor gut health or dysbiosis directly causes allergies.
+At the moment, we can’t say that poor gut health or dysbiosis directly causes allergies.
 Focus on that plant-based diversity as it helps keep our microbes happy!

 If you need help managing a food allergy (or intolerance, which is different – see our other post on this!) then please seek support from your GP or physician)